Animation by Mo Massen; furnished to me by Alessandro Zorat

 Cars lie to us and tell us we're safe, powerful, and in control.
 The air-conditioning fans murmur empty assurances and whisper, "Sleep, sleep."
 Motorcycles tell us a more useful truth: we are small and exposed, and probably moving too fast for our own good, but that's no reason not to enjoy every minute of the ride.

 The below photo is from JULY of that same year (1952), AFTER plowing!
 This is the Mt.
 Rose highway, which is at the Northeast corner of the Lake Tahoe Basin.
-It had snowed a fair amount after that January snowstorm, which is why, even after a number of feet of settling, the snow here is taller than the prior photo.
+It had snowed a fair amount after the January snowstorm, which is why, even after a number of feet of settling, the snow here is taller than the prior photo.
 This photo is part of the Historical Society collection.

 A wee Winter's Tale: CLICK!